adelewg/cs50/README.md

 ### Pset1
 **Mario**

-*Description:* Draw a tower in the Mario game using the '#' character
+*Description:* Draw a tower in the Mario game using the '#' character with the c programming language.
 *What I learned:*

 **Cash**